liuzhuan/You-Dont-Know-JS/CONTRIBUTING.md

 ## Search First!

-Also, if you have any questions or concerns, please make sure to search the issues (both open and closed!) first, to keep the churn of issues to a minimum.
+Also, if you have any questions or concerns, please make sure to search the issues (both open and closed!) first, to keep the churn（搅拌） of issues to a minimum.
 I want to keep my focus on writing these books as much as possible.